 Unless there are some special deals in your hometown, we suggest that you don’t buy items before a snowboarding trip.
 This is especially true for newbies.

 Regardless of your skill level, you will need basic snowboard equipment.
 In this section, we will go through all this outdoor gear, and how it can serve you on the slopes.

 There is no snowboarding activity without a snowboard!
 Besides the board, you will also rely on strap bindings to keep your feet in place.

 Like all other boardsports, you will need beginner gear according to your body weight and snowboarding stance.
 You can choose between different pieces of gear such as alpine, freestyle, and freeride products.
 Most new snowboarders go with a freestyle board as it is easy to control.

 You will get a board with bindings attached.
 They come in different sizes so they can be used for varioussnowboarding boots.

 Given that snowboards tend to be expensive, most people will get them from rental shops.
 When you visit the store, an employee can also help out by finding the right equipment according to your ability level.

-While this might sound a bit far fetched, socks are one of the most important parts of your outfit.
-They provide you the base layer that will keep your feet warm at any time.
+While this might sound a bit far-fetched, socks are one of the most important parts of your outfit.
+They provide you with the base layer that will keep your feet warm at any time.

 Some people might put on two pairs of socks, but every advanced person will tell you that’s excessive.
 Like with anyphysical activity, having an extra layer of clothing will increase sweating.
 As a result, sweat will make you lose warmth, leading to cold feet.